enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/raycast.md

 <|trick@trickster:templates|trick-id=trickster:raycast|>

-Returns the block that is hit.
+Returns the position of the block that is hit.

 ;;;;;